 Subject Matter: The Myrtle Wolf Student Research Grant supports research on all aspects of the plant science of California native plants such as horticulture, taxonomy, biochemical processes, diseases, and interactions with the environment.

-Amount: In 2019, the maximum grant will be $1000.
-In 2018, seven grants were awarded.
-We anticipate a similar number in 2019.
+Amount: In 2021, the maximum grant will be $1000.
+In 2020, three grants were awarded.
+We anticipate a similar number in 2021.
 The actual number and amounts are at the discretion of EBCNPS.

 Proposal Deadline: Applications must be emailed or postmarked by Friday December 11, 2020.